defold/doc/docs/en/manuals/unity.md

 ## Code Writing

 A common pitfall for developers coming from Unity is treating Defold scripts like `MonoBehaviour` and attaching one to *every* game object.
-In Defold, scripts are best used as systems/managers.
-A single script can control hundreds or thousands of objects that have no scripts of their own, thanks to powerful addressing and messaging in Defold.
+While you can definitely write in OOP way, there are even libraries to help you with this, the recommended way, especially with many same game objects is to use scripts as systems or managers.
+A single script can control hundreds or thousands of objects and their components, while having no scripts of their own, thanks to powerful addressing and messaging in Defold.
 Creating a separate script for each object is rarely necessary and can lead to a counterproductive complexity.

 Good manuals on code writing:
 - [Script manual](/manuals/script/)